javiercanadillas/cnd/assets/module2/Module2.md

 ## Bootstrapping this module

+This module builds on the work done in [Module 1](../module1/Module1.md).

-If you have just followed module 1, there's nothing additional for you to do here.
+If you have just finished Module 1 without stopping your Qwiklabs lab, there's nothing additional for you to do in this section and you should continue to [Packaging the application into a container image](packaging_the_application_into_a_container_image) section below.

-However, **if you're starting fresh from a new Qwiklabs project**, you need to do the following steps:
+However, **if you're starting fresh from a new Qwiklabs lab** because you did Module 1 some day in the past, you need to do the following steps to automatically replay the steps done in Module 1.

 1. Do the steps in the [Readme.md](../../Readme.md) file.
 2. Bootstrap your environment: